cloudant-labs/cloudant-introduction-course/Part 14 - Replication.md

 ---

 Replication can be used to move data from a Cloudant database to an on-premise CouchDB instance.
-The replication can be controlled bt the Cloudant or the CouchDB end i.e you can ask Cloudant to send its changes to CouchDB or you can ask CouchDB to pull the changes from Cloudant.
+The replication can be controlled by the Cloudant or the CouchDB end i.e you can ask Cloudant to send its changes to CouchDB or you can ask CouchDB to pull the changes from Cloudant.
 Bear in mind that the replication controller must have network visibility of both HTTP APIs.

 PouchDB also speaks the same replication protocol so can be used to transfer data to and from PouchDB & Cloudant.
 It's most likely that PouchDB would be the replication controller in this case.